Emergency facilities are in place at South Burlington High School after a broken telephone pole resulted in power outages Saturday night.

-According to police, the pole broke and fell onto the vehicle around 10:30 pm, resulting in power outages in the city.
+According to police, the damaged pole broke and fell onto a vehicle around 10:30 pm, resulting in power outages in the city.

 Due to the extreme cold and power outages, emergency facilities are set up at South Burlington High School by the Red Cross.

 These facilities include temporary shelter until power is returned.

 About 1,500 members of Vermont Electric Cooperative (VEC) in the towns of Albany, Barton, Craftsbury, Glover, Greensboro, Irasburg, Lyndon, Sheffield, and Wheelock are affected.
 Residents of Barton and Orleans villages are also affected.

 Orleans Fire is setting up an emergency shelter for residents to stay warm at the Orleans Municipal Building.
 Barton has a shelter set up in the Municipal Building.

 Crews have responded and the outage is expected to be restored later Sunday morning.